-Alternatively, a proponent may opt to submit an individual EA for their project, regardless of cost, size or environmental impact.
+Alternatively, a proponent may opt to submit a comprehensive EA for their project, regardless of cost, size or environmental impact.

 In some cases, an undertaking within the class of undertakings in the MCEA may also include an undertaking or result in an undertaking that is within the class of undertakings in another Class EA.
-Should this occur, proponents should seek to coordinate with the proponent of the undertaking that would proceed under the other Class EA requirements such as notices, consultation and impact assessment work.
-Each proponent should identify what their undertaking consists of what their Class EA requirements are and how those requirements will be met.
+Should this occur, the processes should be coordinated as much as possible, including notices, consultation and impact assessment work and it should be clear what processes are being coordinated.
+Where there is more than one proponent, each proponent should identify what their undertaking consists of, what their Class EA requirements are and how those requirements will be met.
 Each proponent must ensure that the requirements with respect to their particular undertaking are met.